Healthcare Practitioners job market report cover, Kansas City, MO-KS, 2026-06

 Entry-Level Candidates

-Difficulty: Moderate if you already hold the required license or clinical credential for your sub-role; hard if you are still pre-licensure.
+Difficulty: Moderate if you already hold the required license and can start in structured on-site care settings; hard if you are still missing clinical requirements.[5]

 Mid-Career Candidates